ni/monodrive-documentation/docs/monoDrive_home/BBox-traffic-sign.md

 4. In the World Outliner, look for ‘Rectangle_Vertical’.

-5. Select one of them, and open the Static Mesh by double-clicking, from the 'Details' window as seen below:
-Note: All the 'Rectangular_Vertical signs' will be updated when modifying the static mesh of ‘Rectangle_Vertical’ signs.
+5. Select one of them, and open the Static Mesh by double-clicking, from the 'Details' window as seen below.
+Please note that all the 'Rectangular_Vertical signs' will be updated when modifying the static mesh of ‘Rectangle_Vertical’ signs.
     <p class="img_container">
     <img class="wide_img" src="../img/stmesh_traffic_step5.png"/>
     </p>